schemathesis/schemathesis/README.rst

 The service enables you to verify your API schema in a few clicks, CLI gives more control.
 Schemathesis.io has a free tier, so you can combine the CLI flexibility with rich visuals by uploading your test results there.

-If you use GitHub Actions, there is a native `GitHub app <https://github.com/apps/schemathesis>`_ that reports test results directly to your pull requests.

 Features
 --------